hardyoyo/talk-or18-dev-workspace-panel/PITCHME.md

 Note:
 And that one word can mean many things:
 Why are we here?
 Why work this way?
 Why is this important for repositories?
+I hope you don't mind, but I'd like to answer these questions with a picture.

 ---?image=assets/images/GermanSubmarineControlRoom1918.jpg&size=auto